HGalletti/HGalletti/README.md

 https://github.com/HGalletti/Reservas_hoteleras (Data analytics and visualization with Power Bi).
 (In spanish for the moment).

-https://github.com/HGalletti/SBA-Guaranteed-Loans (Data Science Project with Python, Pandas, Sklearn, etc).
+https://github.com/HGalletti/SBA-Guaranteed-Loans (A very detailed data science project, developed with Python, Pandas, Sklearn, etc).

 https://github.com/HGalletti/Travel-insurance (Data analytics and visualization with Power Bi.
 A Power BI project with a dataset from a Udemy course).